 Nathan Feiles is an integrative psychotherapist and contemporary relational analyst in full time private practice in New York City.
 He works with individuals, couples, and groups locally, as well as with individuals nationally and internationally via online coaching.

 In addition to his therapy practice, Nathan also works with people all over the world in various areas of coaching.
-These coaching specialties include fear of flying — using an internationally recognized method that Nathan created for helping people overcome this fear; grass is greener syndrome — helping people work through a repetitive dilemma of craving starting over versus settling down; setting boundaries in relationships and life — helping people actualize the often complicated task of setting boundaries with themselves and others; coping and living with chronic migraines — helping and supporting people to be able to build the life they want even when dealing with a chronic condition.
+These coaching specialties include fear of flying — using an internationally recognized method that Nathan created for helping people overcome this fear; grass is greener syndrome — helping people work through a repetitive dilemma of craving starting over versus settling down; setting boundaries in relationships and life — helping people actualize the often complicated task of setting boundaries with themselves and others; living with chronic migraines — helping and supporting people to be able to build the life they want even when dealing with a chronic condition.

 Balanced Flying Method